ciselab/Lampion/Resources/DesignNotes.md

 Examples can be found in the tests.

+### Unsupported Elements

+(This section is "inspired" by Issue 91 and 109)

+During trials we found some strange interactions from Transformer to certain code Elements.
+The following elements are widely unsupported by our Transformers:

+- Enums
+- Interfaces (with and without default methods)
+- Synchronized Methods
+- Abstract Classes and Methods
+- Inner Classes

+While they are usually not transformed, the transformers should be apply-able but returning an empty result.
+If it crashes, usually in NullPointer or OutOfIndexExceptions, feel free to open an Issue.

 ## TroubleShooting / Error Registry

 This section holds some of the issues encountered.